shriyala/fas-powershell/docs/Set-FasCertificateDefinition.md

 ```

 ## Description
-Change the confiration of an existing Certificate Definition object that the FAS is using to generate certificates.
+Change the configuration of an existing Certificate Definition object that FAS is using to generate user certificates.

-When generating a certificate, the FAS requires various pieces of information.
+When generating a certificate, FAS requires various pieces of information.
 Including:
     - The CertificateTemplate to request (see Get-FasMsTemplate)
     - A list of loadbalanced/failover Certificate Authority Addresses (see Get-FasMsCertificateAuthority)
-    - A reference to the AuthorizationCertificate to use to Authorize the request (see Get-FasAuthorizationCertificate)
+    - The ID of the AuthorizationCertificate to use to Authorize the request (see Get-FasAuthorizationCertificate)
     - A list of additional Issuance Policy OIDs to add to the certificate request (see Get-FasPolicyOid)
     - A flag indicating if the certificate can be used as an in-session Virtual Smart Card, or only for the logon process.